 This hypothetical estimand represents the treatment effect of obicetrapib relative to placebo at Day 84 in the randomized participants had they remained on their randomized treatment for the entire planned treatment period.
-This estimand uses a hypothetical strategy to handle intercurrent events and is intended to provide an estimation of the achievable study treatment effect if participants take the treatment as planned.
-The resulting missing values (corresponding to unobserved values or excluded values following study drug discontinuation or the use of prohibited medication) will be implicitly handled by using a MMRM approach under the assumption of missing at random.
+This estimand uses a hypothetical strategy to handle intercurrent events and is intended to provide an estimation of the achievable study treatment effect participants take the treatment as planned.
+The resulting missing values (corresponding to unobserved values or excluded values following study drug discontinuation or the use of prohibited medication) will be implicitly handled by using an MMRM approach under the assumption of missing at random.
 The model will be similar to the MMRM approach described previously for the supplemental analysis of the primary efficacy endpoint.
-The supplementary analysis for the primary efficacy endpoint assessed by secondary estimand will be performed using the mITT On-Treatment populations.